swayos/swayos.github.io/README.md

 - remove export WLR_NO_HARDWARE_CURSORS=1 from .zshrc ( will be added to installer later )
 - remove swayos_setup_* log files from your home directory
 - don't forget to check for updates regularly!
+- to open root GTK apps from wayland use sudo -EH appname

 ## Currently supported OS's and notes

 Linux